-PURPOSE The purpose of the Audit & Finance Committee (the "Committee") shall be to: 37
+The purpose of the Audit & Finance Committee (the "Committee") shall be to:

-- a. the integrity of the Corporation's financial statements,b. the Corporation's compliance with legal and regulatory requirements,c. the independent auditor's qualifications and independence, andd. the performance of the Corporation's internal audit function and of the independent auditor; - prepare the report required by the rules of the Securities and Exchange Commission to be included in the Corporation s annual proxy statement; and - 3. be directly responsible for the appointment, compensation, and oversight of the work of the Corporation's independent auditor, who shall report directly to the Committee, and have the sole authority to approve all audit engagement fees and terms, as well as all non-audit engagements with the independent auditor.
+- assist the Board in oversight of - a. the integrity of the Corporation's financial statements, - b. the Corporation's compliance with legal and regulatory requirements, - c. the independent auditor's qualifications and independence, and - d. the performance of the Corporation's internal audit function and of the independent auditor; - 2. prepare the audit committee report required by the rules of the Securities and Exchange Commission to be included in the Corporation's annual proxy statement; and - 3. be directly responsible for the appointment, compensation, retention and oversight of the work of the Corporation's independent auditor, which shall report directly to the Committee, and have the sole authority to approve all audit engagement fees and terms, as well as all non-audit engagements with the independent auditor.